paultanger/realty-markets-analyzer/readme.md

 ## Overview

-This is a project idea to gather data and develop an analysis of realty markets across the US for the purpose of long term investment properties.
+This is a project to gather data and develop an analysis of realty markets across the US for the purpose of long term investment properties.
 There are two major types of investment:

 - investment for appreciation
 - investment as a rental property